-Pope extends right to forgive abortion
+Pope extends power to forgive abortion

 - Francis had granted all priests right to forgive abortion during "Year of Mercy"

-- Latest announcement makes the practice permanent
+- Latest announcement extends this authority indefinitely

-(CNN)Pope Francis has extended the powers of Catholic priests to forgive abortions, making the announcement in an apostolic letter released Monday.
+(CNN)Pope Francis has extended indefinitely the power of Catholic priests to forgive abortions, making the announcement in an apostolic letter released Monday.

-It continues a special dispensation granted last year for the duration of the Year of Mercy, which finished Sunday.
+It continues a special dispensation granted last year for the duration of the Year of Mercy -- which finished Sunday -- which gave all priests, rather than just bishops and specially designated confessors, the power to absolve the sin of abortion.

+While the practical effect of Francis' announcement remains unclear, it draws attention to the prevailing theme of his papacy: That the doors of the Church must remain open, just as God's forgiveness and mercy extend to all those who repent from sin.

+That said, the Catholic Church's stance on abortion has not changed -- it is still viewed as a "grave sin."
+But it makes it easier for women who have had abortions to be absolved for their actions, and rejoin the church.

-"May every priest, therefore, be a guide, support and comfort to penitents on this journey of special reconciliation," the letter continues.
+The letter continues: "May every priest, therefore, be a guide, support and comfort to penitents on this journey of special reconciliation.

 "I henceforth grant to all priests, in virtue of their ministry, the faculty to absolve those who have committed the sin of procured abortion."